-Following the mega-merger of Marriott International and Starwood Hotels and Resorts Worldwide, CEO Arne Sorenson will helm the world’s largest hotel chain—one with a combined 1.1 million rooms, and 400,000 more coming down the pipeline.
-Here, he tells Surface about everything from sustainability and LBGT rights to the importance of good design and listening to the competition.
+Following the 2016 mega-merger of Marriott International and Starwood Hotels and Resorts Worldwide, CEO Arne Sorenson helmed the world’s largest hotel chain.
+Only the third CEO in the company’s history, and the first non-family member, Sorenson was diagnosed with pancreatic cancer in 2019.
+Despite his battle with the sickness, he guided Marriott through the coronavirus pandemic until taking a step back this past month because of increasing treatment demands.
+As is apparent below, Sorenson was the consummate road warrior and an example of humanist leadership.
+In our conversation, he tells Surface about everything from sustainability and LBGT rights to the importance of good design and listening to the competition.

 You’re the first non-family member to hold the CEO title at Marriott.
 Tell me about your path to the top.

 I never had a clear plan.
 My father and both of my grandfathers were Lutheran preachers, and I was born in Japan, where my dad had been posted since 1945.
 I later went to college and law school, and then worked as a lawyer in Washington, D.C., where I began representing Marriott in 1992.
 Bill Marriott called and asked me to come to the company, and I said I would, but not as a lawyer.
 So my first job—more than 20 years ago—was to run mergers and acquisitions.
 I later became the CFO—a slightly weird move on Mr. Marriott’s part, as I didn’t have the background for it, but he said, “You’ve got a great team, use your judgment, and you’ll figure it out.”
 I actually don’t think he could do that today.
 I transitioned to the role of president for a few years, and was appointed CEO in 2012.
 And while I’m not a family member, everyone had a chance to think about this transition over for a few years.
 By the time it happened, it was easy.